alexrf45/aegis/README.md

 - Persistant containers or just volume/workspace.
 - Customizable resources and tooling, config files are located in the resources/ & sources/ directories
 - ***UPDATE***: container runs as kali and no longer root.
 This is consistent with the Kali OS and provides some additional security as well as ease of use for python & pip.
+- UPDATE #2: I added a custom tmux configuration as well as the tpm plugin manager.
+Completely optional to use within the container but helpful for reducing the number of docker exec commands during an engagement.

 Custom zsh aliases included: